 accountId). - Different personalities (per-agent

-Cross-agent QMD memory search
+Cross-agent memory search

 One WhatsApp number, multiple people (DM split)